This feature is in Public Preview.

 Azure Cosmos DB is Microsoft’s globally distributed, multi-model database.
 Azure Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure’s geographic regions.
 It offers throughput, latency, availability, and consistency guarantees with comprehensive service level agreements (SLAs).
 Azure Cosmos DB provides APIs for the following data models, with SDKs available in multiple languages:

 - Graph (Gremlin) API

 - Table API

-This topic explains how to read data from and write data to Azure Cosmos DB.
+This article explains how to read data from and write data to Azure Cosmos DB.

-Azure Cosmos DB Spark Connector, developed by Microsoft, is in preview and requires Databricks Runtime 3.4 or above.
+Azure Cosmos DB Spark Connector, developed by Microsoft, requires Databricks Runtime 3.4 or above.

 The following Scala notebook provides a simple example of how to write data to Cosmos DB and read data from Cosmos DB.
 See the Azure Cosmos DB Spark Connector project for detailed documentation.
 The Azure Cosmos DB Spark Connector User Guide, developed by Microsoft, also shows how to use this connector in Python.